About

 A good friend of mine, the writer-bookish type, once said that she never writes anything that she wouldn’t want found.

 I haven’t put anything substantial in writing in paper or online.
 For good reason.
-At least not publically.
+At least not out in the open.

 So what does it mean to write on the Internet?